-The STU has 11 screw terminal inputs plus tamper (T) & AC fail (F) for connection to the monitored equipment such as an alarm panel.
-Note on GSM STU pin 8 is reserved for low signal strength, and pin 10 & 11 maybe reserved for path test alarms in BSIA mode (F7=3).
+The STU has up to 11 screw terminal inputs plus tamper (T) & AC fail (F) for connection to the monitored equipment such as an alarm panel (3 inputs on the Fire STU).
 The alarm inputs are triggered by changing their voltage state.
 At default a positive voltage applied to the input will trigger an alarm condition.
 The polarity of the inputs can be configured using the PP (Pin Polarity) menu.